-- 1.5 The proposed development involves the demolition of the existing Harlequins Centre, which was built in the 1980s, the retention of a small part of the existing building (Nos 21-22 Queen Street), which predates the more modern centre, and the proposed erection of two new blocks fronting onto Paul Street. - 1.6 The proposal seeks to introduce a mix of uses across the site with purpose-built "Co-Living" accommodation in one building and a hotel in the other.
-The two buildings will be split either side of the Guildhall car park access ramp and are outlined in Table 1.1.
+- The proposed development involves the demolition of the existing Harlequins Centre, which was built in the 1980s, the retention of a small part of the existing building (Nos 21-22 Queen Street), which predates the more modern centre, and the proposed erection of two new blocks fronting onto Paul Street. - 1.7 The proposal seeks to introduce purpose-built "co-living" accommodation based on 378 studio and cluster rooms, in two building blocks, as summarised in Table 1.1.
 The red site boundary line also includes part of Queen Street and Paul Street, where there are proposals for the enhancement of the public realm in conjunction with the development proposals in Table 1.1.